Thinking back now on just how long ago I started colouring my hair, I am not even sure what got me started on it.

 So today I saw another article on what colours we will be leaning towards after the lockdown.
 With another lockdown seemingly around the corner, I wonder what we will all be missing again.

 Online they suggest that the colour red will be the next big colour, The lock down has left everyone feeling drab and fed up.
 We have all been stuck in doors without access to the hairdressers!
 Suggesting that red will give a feeling of power and energy.

 Since the Lockdown that we are all going through, there have been a few articles on colouring your hair with tissue paper!
 I thought that this was a new fad, but have since found a few articles dating back a few years.
-It is hard at the moment to get to the hairdressers and when they are gong to be open is unknown at the moment.
+It is hard at the moment to get to the hairdressers .
 I don’t know what chemicals they have in them, I guess it is a very temporary colour?
-Be care with the boiling water she mentions in this video!
+Be careful with the boiling water she mentions in this video!
 If you want to use something more natural, check out the food colours below.